Canon 760D vs Panasonic GX80

 |6.||Canon M5||Y||stereo / mono||Y||-||mini||2.0||Y||Y||Y|

 |8.||Canon 1200D||Y||mono / mono||-||-||mini||2.0||-||-||-|

 |9.||Canon G1 X Mark II||Y||stereo / mono||-||-||mini||2.0||Y||Y||-|

 It is notable that the 760D has a microphone port, which is missing on the GX80.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The GX80 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 760D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 760D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 760D was succeeded by the Canon 77D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 760D Manual (free pdf) or the online Panasonic GX80 Manual.
+Further information on the features and operation of the 760D and GX80 can be found, respectively, in the Canon 760D Manual (free pdf) or the online Panasonic GX80 Manual.